maxiom/condenser/README.md

 This will read data from the blobs in `api_mockdata` directory.
 If you want to use another set of mock data, create a similar directory to that one and add an argument `OFFLINE_SSR_TEST_DATA_DIR` pointing to your new directory.

+### Run blackbox tests using nightwatch

+`./scripts/nightwatch-deps.sh` downloads a linux chromedriver binary and a selenium standalone jar.

+`scripts/nightwatch-run.sh` runs `nightwatch`, whic will start selenium and chromedriver and then run through all tests found in `src/app/nightwatch-tests`.

 ## Issues

 To report a non-critical issue, please file an issue on this GitHub project.